HBRS-SDP/mas_execution_manager/component_sm/README.md

 ## Communication with Component Monitoring

-The implemented Fault Tolerant Component is transferring data (e.g.: pointcloud) to the Component Monitor with the use of ROS messages.
+The concept of the Component Monitoring is explained [here](https://github.com/HBRS-SDP/component-monitoring).
+The implemented Fault Tolerant Robot Component is transferring data (e.g.: pointcloud) to the Component Monitor with the use of ROS messages.
 Respective Component Monitors are monitoring the data and generating events with the use of Kafka message bus.
 Those events are then received by the implemented Fault Tolerant Robot Component and an appriopriate reaction is performed.

 Additionally, the Fault Tolerant Robot Component is able to turn off/on the respective monitors.
 It is done by sending an appriopriate request (via Kafka message bus) to the Monitor Manager which is able to start/stop chosen monitors.